Pests in Gardens and Landscapes: Quick Tips

 - All peach leaf curl fungicides have environmental and health risks.
 Wear protective clothing, and follow label directions to stop drift or runoff.

-- After many years of use, copper ions from copper-based fungicides can accumulate in soil.
+- After many years of use, copper ions from copper- based fungicides can accumulate in soil.
 This can harm soil microorganisms and, through runoff, aquatic organisms.
-Take care when using these materials to avoid excessive dripping.
+Take care when using these materials to avoid excessive runoff.

 Minimize the use of pesticides that pollute our waterways.
 Use nonchemical alternatives or less toxic pesticide products whenever possible.
 Read product labels carefully and follow instructions on proper use, storage, and disposal.